carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/misc-throw-by-value-catch-by-reference.rst

     can't be accessed outside catch blocks handling the error.
   * Throwing function parameters will not be flagged as not throwing an anonymous temporary.
 This allows helper functions for throwing.
-  * Re-throwing caught exception variables will not be flragged as not throwing an anonymous temporary.
+  * Re-throwing caught exception variables will not be flagged as not throwing an anonymous temporary.
 Although this can usually be done by just writing ``throw;`` it happens often enough in real code.